freeCodeCamp/freeCodeCamp/guide/english/android-development/core-components/index.md

 ## [Content providers](https://developer.android.com/guide/topics/providers/content-providers)
 A _content provider_ is a component used to manage a set of app data to share with other applications.
 Each item saved in the content provider is identified by a URI scheme.

+## [Intents and Filters]
+An Android Intent is an abstract description of an operation to be performed.
+It can be used with startActivity to launch an Activity, broadcastIntent to send it to any interested BroadcastReceiver components, and startService(Intent) or bindService(Intent, ServiceConnection, int) to communicate with a background Service.

 For detailed information about the topic, see the official [Android fundamentals](https://developer.android.com/guide/components/fundamentals) documentation.

 ## Advanced Android Development